Standardized Office Equipment & Software

 Desktop printers are not meant for large or color print jobs.
 You can access the copiers in FOB2 should you have a high volume of B&W printing.
 We encourage the use of the Potsdam Print Shop for large volume, color and special print jobs.

 Desktop and Laptop computers are standardized at SUNY Canton.
-Dell e-Quotes can be found on the and need to be submitted, or referenced, with your requisition.
+Dell e-Quotes can be found on the Information Services website and need to be submitted, or referenced, with your requisition.
 To take advantage of the aggregate purchasing incentives available, SUNY Canton is limiting computer purchases to two (2) times per year.
 This will typically be at the end of spring semester (May) and at the end of fall semester (December.)
 IS can provide temporary devices and accessories in the interim for new hires if one is not available for them.

-Classroom Instructional Technology is streamlined between SUNY Canton and SUNY Potsdam to obtain savings through combined purchasing power.
 If you are considering some type of software or technical device for your department please submit your proposal to IS for review and action.
 Please note that this can take some time to coordinate and act on, so please plan accordingly.